zoedumas1/kwk-t1-ruby-lecture-intro-what-is-a-program-teachers-l1/README.md

 ### 3 - Running a Ruby Program

 Once you have a ruby program as a file, like the example in `lib/a_ruby_program.rb`, you can run it through the ruby interpreter to execute it.
-Your ruby interpreter is accessible via the `ruby` command in your command line (assuming you have ruby install correctly).
+Your ruby interpreter is accessible via the `ruby` command in your command line (assuming you have ruby installed correctly).

 ```bash
 ruby -v